 The start of a new year is a time when many of us make resolutions to improve our lives.
 One common resolution involves getting out of debt, which is a positive improvement in most people’s lives.
 However, there are some pitfalls in the strategies people often apply to resolving debt.
-As bankruptcy attorney I have seen many clients make diligent well-intentioned attempts to resolve their debt problems only to find that in the end they’ve made the situation worse.
 Below are two of the most common scenarios I sometimes see:

 Using Retirement Savings to Payoff Credit Card Debt– The other mistake I often see people making with regard to credit card debt is to use their retirement savings.
 Funds kept in a retirement account, similar to home equity, are protected funds that cannot be claimed by a creditor.
 So many times I’ve met with people who tried to resolve their burgeoning credit card debt by taking money out of their retirement accounts only to find the debt unresolved and their retirement savings gone.
 This not only leaves the person without retirement savings, but it also means that they’ve lost the years of interest and growth needed to fully fund their retirement.